How to Apply

 Why choose us?

-- Our program is designed for full-time or part-time students.
+- Our program is designed for both full-time or part-time students.

 An applicant must meet UWM Graduate School requirements plus submit GRE scores taken within the past five years (GRE requirement will be waived for applicants who already hold another master’s degree or Ph.D., or the equivalent).
 No specific undergraduate major is necessary for admission.
 A typical applicant will have background in a health-related field or in an information/computer related field, but applicants from other academic or professional backgrounds are welcome to apply who will be considered on a case-by-case basis.
 Students transferring from other academic areas at UWM as well as students transferring to UWM from other institutions are also welcome.